TabbycatDebate/tabbycat/README.md

 </div>

-Tabbycat is a draw tabulation system for 3 vs 3 debating tournaments.
-It was used at Australs in Auckland 2010, [Wellington 2012](https://www.facebook.com/Australs2012), [Dunedin 2014](http://australs2014.herokuapp.com), [Daejeon 2015](http://australs2015.herokuapp.com) and [Perth 2016](http://australs2016.herokuapp.com), as well as [many other tournaments of all sizes](http://tabbycat.readthedocs.io/en/stable/about/tournament-history.html).
-To see an example of a post-tournament website, have a look at the [WAustrals 2016 tab website](http://australs2016.herokuapp.com).
+Tabbycat is a draw tabulation system for British Parliamentary and 3 vs 3 debating tournaments.
+It was used at Australs in 2010, [2012](https://www.facebook.com/Australs2012), [2014](http://australs2014.herokuapp.com), [2015](http://australs2015.herokuapp.com) [2016](http://australs2016.herokuapp.com), and [2017](http://australs2016.herokuapp.com) as well as [many other tournaments of all sizes and formats](http://tabbycat.readthedocs.io/en/stable/about/tournament-history.html).
+To see an example of a post-tournament website, have a look at the [Australs 2017 tab website](https://australs2017.herokuapp.com/2017_australs/).

 **Want to try it out?** The best way to trial Tabbycat is just to launch a new site, as described [in our user guide](https://tabbycat.readthedocs.io/en/stable/install/heroku.html) (or [below](#installation-and-user-guide)).
 It takes just a few clicks, costs nothing, requires no technical background, and you can always deploy a fresh copy when you're ready to run your tournament.